- Blog

 KaiNext is one year old.
 Incorporated April 21, 2025.
 Not yet profitable.

 But this year truly existed.
 A system running in production for a real company.
 An app on App Store and Play Store.
 Tools I use myself before opening them to others.
 A product that generated real traction and taught what it had to teach.
-Clients that arrived without a peso invested in marketing, solely from having done good work before having a company.
+Projects that arrived without a peso invested in marketing, solely from having done good work before having a company.

 And everything I learned this year.

-How to negotiate with a client who sends voice messages at six in the morning.
+How to negotiate with someone who sends voice messages at six in the morning.
 How to do a forensic analysis after a hack with the attacker still active.
 How to build a tool for the wrong problem, realize it, and try again.
 How to kill a project you've already invested time in without letting that paralyze you.
 How to compete in the hardest job market I've ever faced in my life.
 How to value a job in a way I'd never felt before.

 None of that was in the plan.
 Because there was no plan.